carlzhang4/chisel_rps/README.md

 Modify two lines in ./qdma/src/QDMATop.scala, replace with your vivado version and your vivado project's IP location

 $ mill project_foo QDMATop
-This will generate a QDMATop.sv under Verilog, copy and add it to your vivado project.
+This will generate a QDMATop.sv under Verilog folder, copy and add it to your vivado project.

-And it will also generate several tcl commands, starts with create_ip xxxx, ends with update_compile_order -fileset sources_1.
+And it will also print several tcl commands, starts with create_ip xxxx, ends with update_compile_order -fileset sources_1.

-Copy these tcls and execute them in your vivado project's tcl console, this will help you generate a QDMA IP.
+Copy these tcls and execute them in your vivado project's tcl console, this will help you to generate a QDMA IP.

-Copy xdc file (./qdma/src/sv) to your vivado project and add it as constraint.
+Copy xdc file (./qdma/sv) to your vivado project and add it as constraint.

 Then you can generate your bitstream.

 Corresponding benchmark software and corresponding driver could be found in https://github.com/carlzhang4/qdma_improve

-You can also write your own top file by referring ./qdma/src/QDMATop.scala.
+You can also write your own top file by refering ./qdma/src/QDMATop.scala.
 ```

 # How to simplify your workflow with several scripts